apetresc/apetresc/README.md

 ### Hi there 👋

-I'm an open-source developer passionate about decentralization and federation (the real kind, not the blockchain snake oil kind).
+I'm an open-source developer passionate about decentralization and federation.

 ### 📫 How to reach me:
   - Email: [adrian@apetre.sc](mailto:adrian@apetre.sc)